 Before we dive into the how-to, let’s chat about why canning is such a fantastic skill to have in your homesteading toolkit:

-- Enjoy Your Harvest Year-Round: Canning allows you to preserve the freshness and flavor of your garden produce, so you can enjoy it even in the dead of winter.
+Enjoy Your Harvest Year-Round: Water bath canning allows you to preserve the freshness and flavor of your garden produce, so you can enjoy it even in the dead of winter.

 Getting Started with Canning